CorBer/teensy_batdetector/README.md

 This version was developed in feb/mar 2023.
 The most important changes:
-- MediaTransferProtocol added: The detector now can be connected to a PC/Laptop and will show up as an MTP-device. this will allow copying of files from the detector to a PC without removing the SD-card.
+- <b> MediaTransferProtocol</b>: The detector now can be connected to a PC/Laptop and will show up as an MTP-device. this will allow copying of files from the detector to a PC without removing the SD-card.
-- Screen on during recording: the screen can now be left active (default is OFF) both during manual and automatic recording sessions (this feature is supported fully on T41but experimental for T36)
+- <b>Screen on during recording</b>: the screen can now be left active (default is OFF) both during manual and automatic recording sessions (this feature is supported fully on T41but experimental for T36)
-- Deepsleep improvements: Deepsleep now will behave properly based in the start-end times of the recording period.
+- <b>Deepsleep improvements</b>: Deepsleep now will behave properly based in the start-end times of the recording period.
 Too keep battery-usage minimal the T41 version will always switch to a lower clockspeed in the deepsleep mode (both during sleep and recording).
 To assist the user a status-screen information is now available when the screen is off during deepsleep, long-pressing the right-pushbutton will provide feedback of the status.
-- GPS improvements: The GPS module (if mounted) demands quite a bit of current during usage, in the new version you can switch the GPS on/off to simply get a position and still preserve battery.
+- <b>GPS improvements</b>: The GPS module (if mounted) demands quite a bit of current during usage, in the new version you can switch the GPS on/off to simply get a position and still preserve battery.
-- Battery-indicator: if a lipo battery-indicator is mounted this will provide better feedback of the battery-status.
+- <b>Battery-indicator</b>: if a lipo battery-indicator is mounted this will provide better feedback of the battery-status.
 This indicator also has an experimental estimator of the hours that are left in the battery.

 # <b>previous version 1.5 :</b>
 This Github repository contains the previous release (build 2023 01 28):<br>